LostNintendoHistory/Lost-NDS-TV/README.md

 ## Contents [Work In Progress]

- * Schematics
+ * Schematics & design
-   * Can be found in this respository under /schematics
+   * Can be found in this respository under /pcb
  * Production Files
    * Gerber files are available in the [releases page](https://github.com/LostNintendoHistory/Lost-NDS-TV/releases)
  * Documentation